Discoveries in Distanced Arts

 Insights shared included challenges and successes in the design and delivery of remote programmes, the wonder and engagement that can be brought to artistic practices through flexibility, and strategies for managing the emotional wear associated with new ways of working.

-Below, you can watch the recording of the event and download the report, researched by Queen Mary University of London, containing the main findings we discussed during the event.
+Below, you can watch the recording of the event and download the report, researched by Queen Mary University of London, containing the key findings we discussed during the event, including:

 If you would like to give your feedback after watching the recording, please click on this link.